arthurOmanko/HoneySelectVR/README.md

 1. Where you will warp to
 2. Your play area
-3. A HMD that further shows where your head will be
+3. A HMD that further shows where the position and rotation of your head will be

 You can also *rotate* your play area while touching the trackpad by drawing circles with your thumb.